 College may be a blast, but it certainly doesn't come without its stressors.
-Whether you're anxious about money matters, cafeteria food, or a heavy workload, we've rounded up the best apps to help you manage it all.
-From cooking to note-taking, these downloads are sure to make your life a bit easier.
-Ahead, check out 10 apps every college student should download.
+Whether you're anxious about money matters, cafeteria food, or a heavy workload, we've rounded up the best apps to help you manage it all as you head back to school.

 Whether it's the absence of a car, a lack of local retail options, or just a classic case of laziness, it's not always easy to shop near your campus.
 Use the Amazon Mobile app (Free) to browse and shop all your necessities in a quick, convenient way.